Ireland's Independent News calls for Australia's APN boss to quit

-DUBLIN Irish publisher Independent News & Media (INME.I) has called for the resignation of the head of media group APN, saying it has "lost confidence" in his ability to run the company's operations in Australia, New Zealand and Hong Kong.
+DUBLIN Feb 14 Irish publisher Independent News & Media has called for the resignation of the head of media group APN, saying it has "lost confidence" in his ability to run the company's operations in Australia, New Zealand and Hong Kong.

 INM, which holds a 28.95 percent stake in APN, said in a statement on Thursday it was seeking the removal of Brett Chenoweth as director and CEO of APN News & Media.